Dynflow/dynflow/pages/source/documentation/index.md

 ```

 The format follows [apipie-params](https://github.com/iNecas/apipie-params) for more details.
-Validations of input/output could be performed against this description but it's not turned on.
+Validations of input/output could be performed against this description but it's not turned on
+?by default.

 {% endinfo_block %}